12.9-inch iPad Pro

 The 12.9-inch iPad Pro has a higher resolution than the 11-inch iPad Pro.
 The 12.9-inch display has 2,732 by 2,048 pixels, giving it a pixel density of 264ppi.

-Apart from the addition of mini-LED, the larger iPad Pro has the same display features as the 11-inch model, including ProMotion, True Tone, and P3 wide color support.
+Apart from mini-LED, the larger iPad Pro has the same display features as the 11-inch model, including ProMotion, True Tone, and P3 wide color support.

-The latest iPad Pro models include a feature called Center Stage that uses a new 12MP Ultra Wide front camera that Apple designed for the newest iPad.
-Center Stage combines the wider field of view with the M1's machine learning capabilities to keep users in the shot even when moving around.
+The 2021 iPad Pro models include a feature called Center Stage that uses a new 12MP Ultra Wide front camera.
+Center Stage combines the 122-degree field of view with machine learning capabilities to keep users in the shot even when moving around.

 When users move around during a video call, Center Stage pans automatically to keep them in the frame.
 If others join in, the camera detects them and zooms out smoothly to fit everyone into the frame.

-U.S. variants of the 2021 iPad Pro support millimeter-wave technology, the higher-frequency version of 5G.
+U.S. variants of the iPad Pro support millimeter-wave technology, the higher-frequency version of 5G.
 It can reach speeds as fast as 4Gbps.
-Apple describes the 5G-equipped iPad Pro as offering "the most 5G bands on any device of its kind" and "the broadest 5G coverage worldwide."

 12.9-inch iPad Pro accessories